The job of a marketer isn’t easy.

 You need to create great content, promote it, and then convert your hard-earned traffic into email subscribers.

-Because email is 40 times more effective than social media in customer acquisition, it can’t be ignored.
+It can’t be ignored because email is 45 times more effective than social media in customer acquisition.

-In order to do that, you need your subscribers to not just tolerate your emails but to actually get excited about the next email you send them.
+To do that, you need your subscribers to not just tolerate your emails but actually to get excited about the next email you send them.

-The average email open rate depends on the industry, but typically it ranges from 15-25%.
+The average email open rate depends on the industry, but typically it’s 21.33%.
 That’s not terrible, but it certainly isn’t good.

-Would you be happy if only 1 out of 4-6 people who asked for emails from you actually opened them?
+Would you be happy if only one out of four to six people who asked for emails from you actually opened them?
 And that’s just opening, not clicking through or replying.

-I hope you said you wouldn’t be happy with the 15-25% open rate.
+We hope you said you wouldn’t be happy with the 21.33% open rate.
 Indeed, you can do much better if you avoid the mistakes most other businesses make.

-In this post, I will show you how to achieve those results.
+In this post, we’ll show you how to achieve those results.

 You’ve convinced a reader to sign up for your email list—great.